The BFF Digital Libraries

 Here are some questions to begin to get you thinking:

-1. What areas of growth are we hoping the disciple to grow in?
+1. What areas of growth should we prioritize to help a disciple develop?

 2. Rate the person's willingness to grow in those areas of need.
 What has showed you his interest?